mhsnz/Weather-App/README.md

-City Search: Users can search for weather information by entering a city name.
+- **City Search**: Users can search for weather information by entering a city name.